DamoM73/turtle_vid_tute/lesson_3.md

 ### Maintainability

-In programming, **maintainability** refers to how easy it is for other programmers to understand your code.
-This is important, because that other programmer may be someone trying to help you, your teacher trying to mark your work, or even your future self in six months time.
+**Maintainability** refers to how easy your code is to understand for other programmers.
+This is important.
+The other programmer may be:

+- someone trying to help you

+- your teacher trying to mark your work

+- even your future self in six months' time

-So, before we keep going, we should tidy the code up by implementing some good coding principles.
+Before we keep going, we should tidy the code up by implementing some good coding principles.

 We will: